Jose B. Lingad

-Jose "Joe" Bulaon Lingad ([hoˈse bʊlaɔn ˈliŋgɐd]; November 24, 1914 – December 16, 1980) was a Filipino lawyer, World War II veteran, politician and martyr who served as provincial governor of Pampanga from 1948 to 1951 and congressman from Pampanga from 1969 to 1972.
+Jose "Joe" Bulaon Lingad ([hoˈse bʊlaɔn ˈliŋgɐd]; November 24, 1914 – December 16, 1980), also known by his initials JBL, was a Filipino lawyer and politician who served as governor of Pampanga from 1948 to 1951 and representative of Pampanga's 1st district from 1969 to 1972.
 He also became commissioner of the Bureau of Internal Revenue and Bureau of Customs then subsequently secretary of the Department of Labor and Employment.
+He is one of the victims of the Martial law at the hands of Ferdinand Marcos in 1980.

 Early life and education

-Lingad was born in the barrio of San Jose Gumi, Lubao, Pampanga on November 24, 1914.
-He was the youngest of four children of Emigdio Lingad y Carlos and Irene Bulaon (from Arayat, Pampanga).
+Jose Bulaon Lingad was born in the barrio of San Jose Gumi, Lubao, Pampanga on November 24, 1914, to Emigdio Lingad and Irene Bulaon of Arayat, Pampanga.
 Lingad studied in Lubao Central Elementary School and Pampanga High School for his primary and secondary education.
-In college, Lingad took up law at the University of the Philippines and Philippine Law School where he passed the bar exam on December 16, 1938.
+In college, Lingad took up law at the University of the Philippines and Philippine Law School where he passed the bar exam in 1938.
 At age 24, he was elected councilor of Lubao, making him one of the youngest elected officials in the country.

+Military career

 Career during World War II

 After the Japanese invasion of the Philippines in 1941, Lingad joined the armed resistance against the Japanese in Bataan.
 Served as chief of staff under the command of Colonel Edwin Ramsey.
 He survived the Bataan Death March and later joined the guerrilla movement where he would lead the Pampanga Military District.

 Political career

-Early career
+Governor of Pampanga

 In the 1947 general elections, Lingad was elected governor of Pampanga as a member of the Liberal Party at the age of 33.
 He also became vice-president of the League of Governors of the Philippines.
 Seated as governor in 1948, Lingad served a single term, being defeated to Rafael Lazatin for re-election in 1951 due to the fall-out from the Maliwalu massacre in Bacolor.
 Had Lingad stayed on as governor though, he would have been appointed by President Elpidio Quirino to lead Department of National Defense due to his stellar accomplishments at the time.

 After his term as governor, Lingad was still recognized as the political kingpin of Pampanga.
 And during the elections of 1949, Lingad nominated Diosdado Macapagal, who was then serving as second secretary of the Philippine embassy in Washington, D.C. to run for the first Congressional district of Pampanga.

-With the help and guidance of governor Lingad, Diosdado Macapagal would start his political career that would make him president of the Philippines one day.
-As they were childhood friends in the town of Lubao, Pampanga.
+With the help and guidance of Lingad, Macapagal would start his political career that would make him president of the Philippines one day as they were childhood friends in the town of Lubao, Pampanga.

-Cabinet official
+Macapagal administration official

-When his Protégé Diosdado Macapagal was elected president in 1961, Lingad joined the Macapagal administration, first as Commissioner of Bureau of Internal Revenue, then Commissioner of Bureau of Customs and, ultimately Secretary of Labor.
+When his protégé Diosdado Macapagal was elected president in 1961, Lingad joined the Macapagal administration, first as Chairman of Games and Amusement Board, second as Commissioner of Bureau of Internal Revenue, then Commissioner of Bureau of Customs and, ultimately Secretary of Labor.